reproducible-reporting/stepup-reprep/docs/advanced_topics/unplot.md

    Zooming in on the data points also helps to optimize their position.

 6. Open the XML Editor in Inkscape.
 (Press `Ctrl-Shift-X`.)
+   Add attributes to the new paths you've drawn needed to interpret them correctly:

+    - Select the x-axis in the figure and add the following attributes:
+        - `axis`: your name of the axis
+        - `low`: numerical value corresponding to the start the path
+        - `high`: numerical value corresponding to the end the path
+        - `scal`: `linear` or `log`
+        - `unit`: the unit of the axis
-   Select the x-axis in the figure and change the `id` of the path in the XML Editor to `xaxis:x0:x1:kind`, where `x0` and `x1` are replaced with the numerical x-values of the start and end points of the line segment for the x-axis.
+    - Select the y-axis in the figure and add the same attributes for the second axis.
-   The last part, `kind`, must be replaced with `lin` or `log` for linear or logarithmic scales, respectively.
-   Do the same for the y-axis using the id `yaxis:y0:y1:kind`, following the same conventions.
-   The paths over the curves should be given the id `data:label`, where you replace `label` with an appropriate label.
-   This label will be used to identify the data in the output.
+    - The paths over the curves should be given a `data` attribute whose value is is a label to identify the data series in the output.

-7. Use the "File" -> "Save as" menu item to save the file in `.svg` format.
+7. In the menu, select "File" ➔ "Save As..." to save the file in SVG format.

 ## Example